tr3ysmith/pomocli/README.md

 ## 📄 License

-MIT License - see LICENSE file for details.
+GPL-3.0 License - see LICENSE file for details.

 ## 🙏 Acknowledgments

 Inspired by the Pomodoro Technique® developed by Francesco Cirillo.
-Built for developers who appreciate beautiful terminal applications.
+Built for developers who want a simple, distraction-free productivity tool.

 ---